tomas321/masters_thesis/docs/existing_solutions.md

 - my solution should be a deception technology based on k8s with additional full freedom for the visitor, unlike a honeypot which aims to stop the attacker as soon as possible and gather IOCs.
 - dynamically changing the attack surface? [darkreading blog](https://www.darkreading.com/vulnerabilities---threats/advanced-deception-how-it-works-and-why-attackers-hate-it/a/d-id/1330600)
     - acts as a deterrent and only could be experimented with to see the effect

 - have low interaction honeypots in the perimeter to lure the attackers in a hole/network full of high-interaction deception services
     - technologically the low-interaction honeypots will appear as points of access (e.g. SSH server).. a connection to it would be routed to a full-interaction server in the network (k8s cluster)

 - k8s cluster of remote servers all over the internet?
+- create a paralell environment to lure the attackers in (somewhere in the perimeter) an isolated network with "live" traffic and users to be as attractive as possible
+    - problem could be the possibility of the attacker evading the real organization's production systems